dustinpfister/blog_posts/_posts/canvas-curve.md

 layout: post
 id: 577
 categories: canvas
-updated: 2019-12-10 14:03:41
+updated: 2019-12-10 14:06:23
-version: 1.13
+version: 1.14
 ---

 So in canvas curves are a topic that one will just get into at one point or another.
-There are 2d drawing api methods such as the canvas arc method and well as some others that can be used to draw more complex curves.
+There are 2d drawing api methods such as the canvas arc method and well as some others that can be used to draw more complex curves sych as the [bezier curve to](https://www.w3schools.com/tags/canvas_beziercurveto.asp) method.
 However these methods do not help when it comes to pulling the state of something away from the process of rendering such a state.

 When it comes to really getting into curves, and starting to have a deep understand and appreciation for drawing curves in canvas, I feel as though I need to do something that involves making methods that create point collections.